 We've seen several new Sherlock Holmes adaptations in just the last few years – and the latest series to provide an update to Arthur Conan Doyle's legendary novels is The Irregulars, which arrives on Netflix at the end of March.

-But this latest series is rather different from previous reimaginings of the iconic detective, with the story focusing on a gang of troubled street teenagers who are manipulated by Holmes and Watson into solving an array of troubling supernatural crimes.
+But this latest drama is rather different from previous reimaginings of the iconic detective, with the story focusing on a gang of troubled street teenagers who are manipulated by Holmes and Watson into solving an array of troubling supernatural crimes.

 The cast for the show consists of both emerging stars and some more established actors – read on for everything you need to know about them including who they are playing and where you might have seen them before.